andyfischer/circa/docs/about_inlined_state.md

 The benefits of using inlined state are:

-1) Convenience for the author
+1. Convenience for the author
-2) Introspection; the system is able to understand exactly which data is stateful.
+2. Introspection; the system is able to understand exactly which data is stateful.

 # Syntax #

-State is declared with the 'state' keyword, with one of the following syntaxes:
+State is declared with the `state` keyword, with one of the following syntaxes:

     state <name>
     state <name> = <initial value expression>